The computational landscape of general physical theories: Results

 \subsection{Computation}

-The class of ``yes/no'' problems that a quantum computer can solve efficiently is denoted by \textbf{BQP} and much research has been concerned with how large this class is.
-At present, the best known upper bound is $\textbf{BQP}\subseteq\textbf{AWPP}$, where \textbf{AWPP} is a (slightly obscure) classical complexity class, known to be contained in \textbf{PP}, hence in \textbf{PSPACE}.
-This class will be formally defined in Sec.~\ref{awpp-def}.
-That is to say: a quantum computer cannot efficiently solve any problem outside \textbf{AWPP}, but it is unknown whether a quantum computer can solve every problem in \textbf{AWPP}.
+The class of ``yes/no'' problems that a quantum computer can solve efficiently is denoted by $\textbf{BQP}$ and much research has been concerned with how large this class is.
+At present, the tightest known upper bound is $\textbf{BQP}\subseteq\textbf{AWPP}$ \cite{AWPP}, where $\textbf{AWPP}$ is a classical complexity class, known to be contained in $\textbf{PP}$, hence in $\textbf{PSPACE}$ \cite{AWPP}.
+This class is formally defined in Methods.

+In order to define efficient computation in theories belonging to the framework introduced above, we need the notion of a (polynomially sized) uniform circuit family, and a condition for a circuit to accept an input.
+The following definition appeared in Ref.~\cite{LB-2014}.
+A polynomially sized uniform circuit family is a set of closed circuits $\{C_x\}$,